strank/checkforsystemidle/README.md

 So here are my requirements so you can decide if it matches yours.
 Also see the code as it is really very simple.
 System is idle if:

-* There has been no activity for some time, according to the X Window system.
+* There has been no activity for some time, for a specific user, according to the X Window system.
 * There are no locks on file accessed via Samba/CIFS.
 * There are no more than the default number of user sessions still logged in, according to `last`.
 * The users logged in according to `w` have been idle for some time.